samhutchins/transcoding-tools/README.md

 1. Check cropping with `preview-crop.py`.
 It will open `mpv` with the `drawbox` filter to show what the detected crop is, and it will put a `crop.txt` file with the detected crop in the current working directory.

 1. Transcode with `hevc-encode.py`.
 If `crop.txt` is found next to the source, it will automatically be used for crop information.
-You'll get an output with whatever transcoding settings I'm currently using.
 Use `--dry-run` to see the HandBrakeCLI command.
-For a rough idea: it'll take the video track and transcode it to 8000kbps ABR with x264; it'll select the first audio track and convert it to 640kbps AC3 or 192kbps AAC, depending on channels, copying if possible; and it will add all subtitles in their current format, burning the first forced track
+For a rough idea: it'll take the video track and transcode it to a 10-bit HEVC video using x265; it'll select the first audio track and convert it to E-AC3, at varying bitrates depending on channels.
+It will add all subtitles in their current format, burning the first forced track

 ## Dependencies